-At the end of FY 2021, 2,083 HCV participants were receiving the simplified utility allowance.
+At the end of FY 2022, 2,101 HCV participants were receiving the simplified utility allowance.
 This schedule allows HCV participants to know exactly what amount they will receive and encourages them to seek out units based on their authorized voucher size and energy efficiencies.
-Implementation of the simplified schedule has saved a significant amount of staff time and alleviated errors within the calculations.
+Implementation of the simplified schedule has saved a significant amount of staff time and alleviated errors within rent calculations.

 Although the study provided by The Nelrod Company is very comprehensive, it is also very time consuming to review the utility usage for each HCV unit to determine the best use of the data provided.
 Often, the revised allowance following the data review does not result in a significant change to the schedule for any unit type.
-RHA may consider the use of a methodology that reflects local consumption patterns and costs.
-RHA is reviewing a more cost-effective approach to updating the utility allowance schedule and may only consider providing an allowance adjustment when the Consumer Price Index produces a change of more than 10% in the future.
+RHA is reviewing a more cost-effective approach to updating the utility allowance schedule and may consider additional methodology that reflects local consumption patterns and costs in the future.